shalomtash/alx-system_engineering-devops/0x19-postmortem/README.md

 Access to server endpoint using curl 0:80 was returning `curl: (7) Failed to connect to 0 port 80: Connection refused`.
 The issue lasted for 2 hours after the last server update from a team member up to when it was resolved.
 The Airbnb clone website was completely inaccessible to half of the clients during the 2 hours downtime.
 This was caused by a wrong  port value set in nginx configuration files.

 # Duration (East Africa Time GMT+3).
-Monday, 31 October 2022
+Tuesday, 1 November 2022

-08:37 AM: Logged into the server and nginx server was not responding to requests on socket 0:80 08:38: Begun web debugging to locate issues.
+13:37 : Logged into the server and nginx server was not responding to requests on socket 0:80 13:40: Begun web debugging to locate issues.
 This involved the steps;
 Check if nginx is running
 `sudo service nginx status`
 showed nginx is not running.